 - There are concerns for people who have diabetes or heart conditions.

-While risks might be minimal and the rewards great, it is still best to be informed.
+While the risks might be minimal and the rewards great, it is still best to be informed.
 You are your own best health advocate, and that goes for your teeth and gums, too!

-In the pocket
+In the Pocket

-Out of YOUR pocket
+Out of YOUR Pocket

-Did you see this article: How Much Will You Spend At The Dentist?
+You Might Also Enjoy: How Much Will You Spend At The Dentist?

-George Carlin said something similar … Somewhere in the United States is the worst dentist.
-And what’s terrifying is that someone has an appointment with him or her tomorrow morning.
+It was George Carlin who said, “Somewhere in the United States is the worst dentist.
+And what’s terrifying is that someone has an appointment with him or her tomorrow morning.”

 What are your thoughts on the dental care system?
 Tell us your stories in the comments below.